Last updated February, 2017.

 In summary, when you become aware of thought:

-Simple, but - like most things in life - it requires consistent effort.
+Simple, but - like most things in life - it requires practice and consistent effort.
 The results are worth it, though.